 By injecting the medication into this specific space, your doctor can ensure it spreads out and coats the irritated nerve roots directly.
 This precise placement is key to the treatment’s effectiveness.
 It allows the anti-inflammatory medicine to concentrate right where the inflammation is happening, providing targeted relief for conditions like sciatica and other forms of nerve pain.

-What Conditions Can Epidural Injections Treat?
+What Conditions Do Epidural Injections Treat?

 Epidural steroid injections are one of the most effective tools we have for managing certain types of chronic pain.
 Think of them as a highly targeted way to deliver powerful anti-inflammatory medication directly to the source of your discomfort in the spine.
 Instead of a pill that affects your whole body, an injection places relief exactly where you need it most.
 This precision makes it a go-to treatment for conditions that cause nerve inflammation and irritation, which are often the root cause of persistent pain.